confluentinc/demo-10x-storage/README.md

 1. In your Confluent Cloud environment, select **Schema Registry** and enable Confluent Schema Registry in the same region as your cluster.

+1. (Optional) Create a ksqlDB cluster in your Confluent Cloud cluster with 1 CKU.

 ### Setup Your Workstation

 1. The easiest way to run this demo is to launch a preconfigured workspace in Gitpod by clicking this link: